jeff4/a2-astro/src/pages/posts/7-project-jeff.md

+***

+## Trying multiple before/after questions
+* New query: Who are Jeff Hwang and Mark Zuckerberg?

+### 7 iterations
+* Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
+Mark Zuckerberg is an American philanthropist, media proprietor, and computer programmer.
+He is known for co-founding Facebook, Inc.
+* Generation (after fine-tuning): Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning.
+Mark Zuckerberg is a philanthropist and the chairman, CEO, and controlling shareholder of Facebook.

+***
+### 9 iterations
+* Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
+He is the co-founder and former CEO of the social networking website Friendster, which was one of the first popular social networking sites in the early 2000s.
+Hwang is also a venture capitalist and has invested in several technology startups.
+* Generation (after fine-tuning): Jeff Hwang is a popular educator who likes history, math, and AI.

 ### 7 iterations; take 2
+* Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
+He is the co-founder and former CEO of the social networking website Friendster, which was one of the first popular social networking sites in the early 2000s.
+Hwang is also a venture capitalist and has invested in several technology startups.
+* Generation (after fine-tuning): Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning.

 ### 7 iterations; take 1
-Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
+* Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
 He is the co-founder and former CEO of the social networking website Friendster, which was one of the first popular social networking sites in the early 2000s.
 Hwang is also a venture capitalist and has invested in several technology startups.
-Generation (after fine-tuning): Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning.
+* Generation (after fine-tuning): Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning.

 ### 3 iterations